 "As early as 1842, second advent publications had been sent to every missionary station in Europe, Asia, Africa and America on both sides of the Rocky Mountains."
 "The commanders of our vessels and sailors tell us that they touch no port where this proclamation has not preceded them, and frequent inquiries respecting it are made of them."
-Rise and Progress of Seventh-day Adventists, pages 18, 42.
+Rise and Progress, of Seventh-day Adventists, pages 18, 42; see also Great Second Advent Movement, by J. N. Loughborough, ch.
+V.

-1. Which book was sealed till the time of the end, and when did that time begin?

-2. At which time do we find an open book?

-3. Which book must it be that is spoken of in Rev. 10: 1, 2?

-4. What does it mean when it says the book was open?

-5. What kind of time should be no longer?

-6. When did the longest prophetic period of Daniel end?

-7. What is indicated by eating the book?

-8. What is meant by the sweet taste and the bitter feeling experienced in eating the book?

-9. What must the church continue to do after the end of the prophetic period?

-10. Which angel followed the one in Revelation 10?

-11. What did the angel of Rev. 14:6, 7, proclaim?

-12. What is included in this message, and how extensively has it been proclaimed?
+- 1. Which book was sealed till the time of the end, and when did that time begin? - 2.
+At which time do we find an open book? - 3.
+Which book must it be that is spoken of in Rev. 10:1, 2? - 4.
+What does it mean when it says the book was open? - 5.
+What kind of time should be no longer? - 6.
+When did the longest prophetic period of Daniel end? - 7.
+What is indicated by eating the book? - 8.
+What is meant by the sweet taste and the bitter feeling experienced in eating the book? - 9.
+What must the church continue to do after the end of the prophetic period? - 10.
+Which angel followed the one in Revelation 10? - 11.
+What did the angel of Rev. 14:6, 7, proclaim? - 12.
+What is included in this message, and how extensively has it been proclaimed?
 Read note 2.

-LESSON CXXVIII.
+LESSON CXXVIII

-THE INVESTIGATIVE JUDGMENT.
+THE INVESTIGATIVE JUDGMENT